Hammerton Killick: Rebellion and death

 Due to his role in the conflict between Firmin and Alexis, Killick was decommissioned by July 12.

 Although the disrupted, disputed elections were still on-going in July, by July 26, Firmin had been declared president by inhabitants of Artibonite and several other regions of Haiti, Jumeau's land forces were reported to be within one day's march of Port-au-Prince, and the Crête-à-Pierrot was in the harbor at Port-au-Prince.

 Eventually, Killick attempted to establish a blockade of the harbor at Cap-Haïtien.

 On September 2, 1902, Killick and his crew seized a German ammunition ship, the Markomannia en route to Cape Haitian to provide ammunition to Alexis' forces.
 Alexis asked Germany for help subduing a pirate ship.
 In response, Germany sent the gunboat to find and capture the Crête-à-Pierrot.

 On September 6, the Crête-à-Pierrot was in port at Gonaïves, with Killick and most of the crew on shore leave when the Panther appeared.
 Killick rushed on-board and ordered his crew to abandon ship.
 When all but four crew members had evacuated the ship Killick, inspired by the tale of Captain LaPorte, wrapped himself in a Haitian flag, fired the aft magazine, and blew up the ship, along with the arms that were supplied by German merchants, rather than let the Germans take her.
 Killick and the remaining four crew members went down with the ship.

 An hour later, the Panther fired thirty shots at the Crête-à-Pierrot to finish it off, then sailed away.
 The ship's rifles and machine guns were salvaged.
 Killick's body was recovered and buried that same day.

 Killick's sacrifice was seen as the ultimate act of patriotism, yet Firmin's struggling revolution was doomed to failure by the loss of the Crête-à-Pierrot and the support of Haiti's navy.
-Within a month, Firmin went into exile in Saint Thomas, Barbados, where he died in 1911.
+Within a month, Firmin went into exile in Saint Thomas, Danish West Indies, where he died in 1911.